simuh34/Intergenerational-Educational-Trajectories-and-Cognitive-Aging-Cross-National-Evidence-from-the-HCAP/README.md

 ### REPOSITORY STRUCTURE

+REPOSITORY STRUCTURE

-The repository is organized by country/study folders, each containing its own specific analysis pipeline:
+The repository is organized by country-specific study folders and core scripts for cross-national visualization and sensitivity testing:

-data_analysis/
+COUNTRY FOLDERS

-    HRS/    : Scripts and metadata for the US Health and Retirement Study ELSA/   : Scripts and metadata for the English Longitudinal Study of Ageing MHAS/   : Scripts and metadata for the Mexican Health and Aging Study CHARLS/ : Scripts and metadata for the China Health and Retirement Longitudinal Study LASI/   : Scripts and metadata for the Longitudinal Aging Study in India
+CHARLS/  : Scripts and metadata for the China Health and Retirement Longitudinal Study ELSA/    : Scripts and metadata for the English Longitudinal Study of Ageing HRS/     : Scripts and metadata for the US Health and Retirement Study LASI/    : Scripts and metadata for the Longitudinal Aging Study in India MHAS/    : Scripts and metadata for the Mexican Health and Aging Study

+CORE ANALYSIS AND VISUALIZATION SCRIPTS

+harmonized education-plot.R         : Global harmonization and education visualization percentile rank of education-plot.R : Relative education ranking analysis across cohorts sensitivity analysis.R              : Robustness checks and sensitivity protocols

 ==================================================